 To keep your rabbit happy, you’ll need to offer them a wide variety of toys to play with.
 This includes natural toys, like pinecones, willow balls, and hay twists.
 It also includes wooden chew toys, and puzzle toys for your rabbit.
 You can also make your own DIY toys, or use cardboard boxes to make fun places for your rabbit to hide and dig into.

 If you’re trying to figure out which toys your rabbit likes best, I recommend getting a sampling of toys from Small Pet Select.
 This is my go-to online store for getting toys that my rabbit actually likes to play with.
-They’ll send you a bunch of different toys to give to your rabbit, so you can figure out what their favorites are. (if you use the code BUNNYLADY, you can get 15% off your first purchase)
+You can get a bunch of different toys to give to your rabbit, so you can figure out what their favorites are. (if you use the code BUNNYLADY, you can get 15% off your first purchase)

 4. Have a home base for your rabbit

 A home base should be a safe and comfortable place for your rabbit to retreat to.
 Even if you are free roaming your rabbit, you should still set aside an area to be the rabbit’s home.
 Ideally this will be a large enclosure (such as an ex-pen) that’s set up with everything a rabbit needs, including their litter box, food bowls, and comfortable hiding places.
 But it’s never closed off, so your rabbit can come and go as they please.

 Set up the home base in an area of the house that is quiet, but not too far away from people.
 You want your rabbit to feel like they’re part of the family, able to watch people come and go.
 But you don’t want to stress them out by putting it in the middle of the living room.
 The corner of a room, or even a bedroom can be good places to set up a rabbit enclosure for their home base.